 New Mexico Department of Cultural Affairs - New Mexico Arts

 Grants to New Mexico master folk artists to train dedicated apprentices in traditional art forms.
-New applicants must submit an application draft for advance review by October 20.
+New applicants must submit an application draft for advance review.
 The purpose of this program is to maintain traditional art forms practiced within the state.

 Folk arts are the traditional functional and expressive arts passed down informally by people through word of mouth or by imitation within a specific cultural group.
 Common types of cultural groups are: family, community, occupational, ethnic, or religious.
 Folk arts reflect the values and worldviews of the groups that make them, and are a rich and valuable heritage for all New Mexicans.

 The Folk Arts program provides grants for folk arts projects and folk arts apprenticeships; conducts fieldwork and documentation of the traditional arts in New Mexico and regionally; and presents workshops, lectures, panels, and events to further highlight traditional art forms in the region.

 This program funds:

 -Supplies, materials, and travel necessary to the successful completion of the apprenticeship.

 Priority will be given to master artists and apprentices who are members of the cultural group in which their art form developed (such as a cowboy poet who is or has been a working cowboy) and who produce their art specifically for members of their cultural group.
 Folk arts produced primarily for tourists and collectors outside the culture of the artist are not the priority of the Folk Arts Program, as the goal of this program is to assist communities in retaining and passing on their own heritage.

 This program supports Short Term and Long Term apprenticeships.
 A Short Term apprenticeship does not require many expensive supplies.
 A Long Term apprenticeship requires more supplies.